UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 - Flowers102: 102 category dataset, consisting of 102 flower categories.
 The flowers chosen to be flower commonly occuring in the United Kingdom.
 Each class consists of between 40 and 258 images.
 - FGVCAircraft: The dataset contains 10,200 images of aircraft, with 100 images for each of 102 different aircraft model variants, most of which are airplanes.
 The (main) aircraft in each image is annotated with a tight bounding box and a hierarchical airplane model label.

 Dataset different from CLIP pretraining data
-- Dataset from torchxrayvision: TorchXRayVision is an open source software library for working with chest X-ray datasets and deep learning models.
-- Dataset from torchgeo: TorchGeo is a PyTorch domain library, similar to torchvision, that provides datasets, transforms, samplers, and pre-trained models specific to geospatial data.

-More dataset will be added in comming weeks.....
+- PatternNet(torch geo):
+- UCMerced(torch geo):
+- ISIC

+Dataset for datadrift:
+- rxrx1dataset (wilds)
+- fmowdataset (wilds)
+- iwildcamdataset (wilds)

 ### Experiment: